camptocamp/c2cgeoportal/doc/developer/webservices.rst

 Localization pot
 ================

-This service create and return the pot needed for the localization.
+This service create and returns the list of strings to translate for the locatization in gettext POT format.

 URL: ``.../locale.pot``